 Dealing with addiction is hard.
-When an individual is fueled with self-sabotaging thoughts, it’s important to seek treatment to change those dangerous patterns.
-A cognitive-behavioral therapy program (CBT) focuses on the massive impact that negative thinking can bring on one’s life and physical health.
-The experts at Fresh Start Recovery Center use this talk therapy treatment among other addiction treatment therapies to help individuals return to and maintain health.
+When an individual is fueled with self-sabotaging thoughts, it is important to seek treatment to change those dangerous patterns.
+A cognitive behavioral therapy program (CBT) focuses on the massive impact that negative thinking can bring on one’s life and physical health.
+The experts at Fresh Start Recovery Center use this talk therapy treatment and other addiction treatment therapies to help individuals return to and maintain health.

 What Is a Cognitive-Behavioral Therapy Program?

 Developed by Dr. Aaron T. Beck in the 1960s, CBT is a program that aims to prevent people who suffer from addiction from having a relapse.
-Initially, therapists used cognitive-behavioral therapy to treat addiction for various substances.
-However, it has also been used to treat other forms of mental health disorders like anxiety, phobias, depression, and post-traumatic stress disorder.
+Initially, therapists used cognitive behavioral therapy to treat addiction for various substances.
+However, it has also been used to treat other mental health disorders like anxiety, phobias, depression, and post-traumatic stress disorder.

 The principles of CBT derive from two approaches of cognitive and behavioral therapy.
-It makes use of cognition theories geared towards understanding how participants feel, think, and understand themselves through people and situations around them.
-Included in this is how they hear, feel, and what they see.
-This “talk therapy” also makes use of behaviorism principles, which highlights how one’s behavior can be modified.
-Also, it is an effective therapy for women in rehab.
+It uses cognition theories geared towards understanding how participants feel, think, and understand themselves through people and situations around them.
+Included in this is how they hear, feel, and see.
+This talk therapy also makes use of behaviorism principles, which highlight how one’s behavior can be modified.
+Additionally, it is an effective therapy for women in rehab.

-In the duration of the program, the therapist’s goal is to help participants identify negative thoughts that are based on the immediate reaction or impulses from internalized feelings or false beliefs about self-doubt and fear.
+Throughout the duration of the program, the therapist’s goal is to help participants identify negative thoughts based on the immediate reaction or impulses from internalized feelings or false beliefs about self-doubt and fear.
 All these painful feelings can drive someone to abuse alcohol or drugs.

 CBT works effectively for addiction since it is considered a pattern behavior that goes against what a person wants to do.
-While participants trying to overcome this struggle say they want to change their destructive behaviors and want to quit their vices genuinely, it is challenging for them to do so.
+While participants trying to overcome this struggle say they want to change their destructive behaviors and genuinely want to quit their vices, it is challenging for them to do so.

-A cognitive-behavioral therapy program in MD can aid patients in identifying specific feelings and challenges they are dealing with through a structured process that only needs a few sessions.
+A cognitive behavioral therapy program in Maryland can aid clients in identifying specific feelings and challenges they are dealing with through a structured process that only requires a few sessions.

-CBT is beneficial for people who want to address different emotional challenges and uses learning techniques to deal with hard situations in life, coping with grief or loss, and preventing relapse.
-A cognitive-behavioral therapy program can also help with a variety of needs, including:
+CBT is beneficial for people who want to address different emotional challenges and uses learning techniques to deal with hard life situations, cope with grief or loss, and prevent relapse.
+A cognitive behavioral therapy program can also help with a variety of needs, including: